 "There are no two points so distant from one another that they cannot be connected by a single straight line -- and an infinite number of curves."

-Composer Lawrence Dillon has produced an extensive body of work, from brief solo pieces to a full-length opera.
-Partially deaf from birth, Dillon grew up in a bustling household with seven older siblings.
-He began composing as soon as he started piano lessons at the age of seven.
+Although he lost 50% of his hearing in a childhood illness, Dillon began composing as soon as he started piano lessons at the age of seven.
 In 1985, he became the youngest composer to earn a doctorate at The Juilliard School, and was shortly thereafter appointed to the Juilliard faculty.
-Dillon is now Composer in Residence at the North Carolina School of the Arts, where he has served as Music Director of the Contemporary Ensemble, Assistant Dean of Performance and Dean of the School of Music.
+Dillon is now Composer in Residence at the University of North Carolina School of the Arts, where he has served as Music Director of the Contemporary Ensemble, Assistant Dean of Performance, and Interim Dean of the School of Music.
+He was the Featured American Composer in the February 2006 issue of Chamber Music magazine.

 Percussionist/composer Michael Udow is here this week for performances, workshops and a recording session.
 I attended a concert last night that was a joint affair between the Philidor Percussion Group and the NCSA Percussion Ensemble, featuring Udow’s works.